boxyhq/jackson/README.md

 > For other operating systems and alternative options for MacOS, please see the [documentation available on the Prisma website](https://www.prisma.io/dataguide/postgresql/setting-up-a-local-postgresql-database).

 #### Start the development server

+Instead of running it locally you could also run `docker compose up` and run a specific version of Jackson.
+For running it locally continue to follow the instructions below.

 Now that we have our database running we can start the development server.
 But before we do, we need a way to log into the admin portal.